ProjetPP/PPP-QuestionParsing-Grammatical/Hierarchy analysis.md

 Some transformations need to be perform in a certain order.
 For example, some relations, such as "agent", must be transform in "nsubjpass".
 So you need to analyze nsubjpass relation after "agent" for example.

+Some vocabulary:
-"Remove" means "remove the endpoint of the edge" (we assume it's a leaf, otherwise give me counterexamples).
-"Merge" means "merge the 2 nodes of the edge" (and so destroy the edge).
-"Collapse to x" means "replace the edge by a x-type edge".
+* "Remove" means "remove the endpoint of the edge" (we assume it's a leaf, otherwise give me counterexamples).
+* "Merge" means "merge the 2 nodes of the edge" (and so destroy the edge).
+* "Collapse to x" means "replace the edge by a x-type edge".
+* "Impossible" means "this relation doesn't appear in collapse dependency" (give counterexamples otherwise).

 > **root - root**